acend/openshift-operations-training/content/en/docs/01/04_additional-components.md

 You will install Velero with Helm.

-In order to install the Helm chart, you must follow these steps:
+In order to install the Helm chart, follow these steps:

 * Add the VMware Tanzu Helm repository: